Multi-Regulation Configurations

 .

-The multi-regulation approach is not yet compatible with Cross-device and Batch export features.
+The multi-regulation approach is not yet compatible with and Batch export features.
 For those features, the user consent will be considered as GDPR consent.

 A Regulation-Configuration